A

 Label

-Labels are tools for organizing and filtering launches across TerraTrue.
-Labels are created by your org’s admins and are assigned to a label group.
-For example, your org might create a Product Team label group containing labels for individual teams within your org, like Marketing and Growth.
-You can search for launches using these filters, or create Launchpad filters to show only information relevant to your team.
+Labels are tools for organizing and filtering Launches across TerraTrue.
+Labels are created by your org’s admins and are assigned to a Label group.
+For example, your org might create a Product Team Label group containing Labels for individual teams within your org, like Marketing and Growth.
+You can search for Launches using these filters or create Launchpad filters to show only information relevant to your team.
 Labels are also useful for sifting through data in Privacy Central.
-You can add labels when you create a launch, or by visiting the Labels section of the launch summary page.
-Only users with the Admin role can create and manage labels.
+You can add Labels when you create a Launch or by visiting the Labels section of the Launch summary page.
+Only users with the Admin role can create and manage Labels.

 Launch